civicmapper/csc-docs/_docs/common_tasks/datainfo.md

 ### Where

-To find a new parcel feature class:
+To find the newest parcel feature class:

 1. Log on to ArcGIS Online.
 2.